Sign up for the free Shakespeare Newsletter

 ACT IV SCENE V Gloucester's castle.

-Enter REGAN and OSWALD
+[Enter REGAN and OSWALD]

-REGAN But are my brother's powers set forth?
+REGANBut are my brother's powers set forth?

-REGAN Himself in person there?
+REGANHimself in person there?

-OSWALD Madam, with much ado: 5
+OSWALDMadam, with much ado:

-Your sister is the better soldier.
+Your sister is the better soldier.5

-REGAN Lord Edmund spake not with your lord at home?
+REGANLord Edmund spake not with your lord at home?

-REGAN What might import my sister's letter to him?
+REGANWhat might import my sister's letter to him?

-OSWALD I know not, lady.
-10
+OSWALDI know not, lady.

 It was great ignorance, Gloucester's eyes being out,